 I really wanted to love this and bought a 1.5ml decant from TPC, had my hopes up with the splendid violet chrysanthemum opening (truly unique) followed by incendiary dry wood frankincense theme perhaps there is an element of "dust" as well.
 All very intriguing , and for the first hour contemplated a purchase and it is marvellous on the wrists but on me that is pretty much wear it stays.
 A skin scent therefore, but I wanted so much more than that from such a promising perfume.
 When it comes to a dry incense perfume afraid it idoes not have the heft that I need and which I get in abundance from my little decant of SL Encens et Lavande.
 Now that I have been able to compare them, I can confidently give my friend the money to purchase the latter when she walks into the Palais Shiseido store, sometime in June 2012.
 Last trip to Paris was 6 1/2 years ago and I knew next to nothing about perfume.
 Sigh!

-This fragrance opens with a green, yet slightly spicy flower accord.
+Notes: chrysanthemum flower, violets, green and earthy notes.This fragrance opens with a green, yet slightly spicy flower accord.
 It is fresh, almost wet, but oddly enough also warm and dry at the same time.
 I do not detect any sweetness in this scent, nor any flower in particular.
 It is an abstract bouquet that evokes Springtime, tender green leaves, tiny flower buds.
 A white woodsy note - like a sliver of driftwood - is the base for the sheer floral accord.
 Diaphanous and ephemeral are the best adjectives to describe this latest exclusive Lutens, but elegant and otherworldly graceful come to my mind as well.
 To me this is Bel Resprio's grandmother who wears gauzy-white silk gowns with lace applique and fondly talks about her presentation at the Royal Court and the many summers spent at Torquay.
 Lasts six hours on my skin.

 Decanted into sprayer and spritzed...
 (First spritz was a tiny one on arm and it was a quiet floral with bits of fruit punch.
 Second time I spritzed it right on my shirt and it gets real loud!
 Following is what I experienced during my 2nd spritz.)
 Burial followed by party on the family burial ground, which is a valley with burial sites marked by trees.
 The person who died was rich, crazily popular, wanted people to celebrate, have a good time and please absolutely no crying.
 Weather is fine - wind gently blowing, sunny with a tad of cloud, a coolish late-summer-almost-autumn afternoon.
 Burial is done and now everyone moves across to an enclosed area in the valley, one that is heavily decorated with walls of flowers, flower walls that are a metre deep like a medieval castle.
 Innumerable types of flowers are used to construct the walls but there seems to be some chrysanthemums and carnations.
 Fruit punch is served, no alcohol.
 Wafts of chrysanthemums drift over to your nose, reminds you of the muted sweet notes of a strongly brewed but unsweetened chrysanthemum tea.
 You rub your tongue against the top of your mouth wondering if the smell of chrysanthemums might have came from the fruit punch you drunk.
 Everybody is dancing to the fun swift music personally picked by the dead.
 You are having a great time.
 It's no doubt that this is going to be THE party to remember for years and years if not decades.
 As you dance and dance it gets more and more crowded... so crowded that you are pushed right against the flower walls several times, but strangely despite the large number of guests this floral enclosure does not get heated up.
 Some of the people brushed against you but somehow their bodies give out no heat, you suddently start to wonder why there are so many more guests than there were at the burial.
 Are they hmmmm....???